JagdtigerAusfb/Rubiks_Cube_Solving_Robot_EXTENCUBE_UNICAMP/README.md

 # RAIDEN

-**[WORK IN PROGRESS]**

-This repository contains everything related to the Rubik's Cube solving robot, Raiden.
+This repository contains everything related to the Rubik's Cube solving robot, **Raiden** and its second version: **Tupa**.
 This project was developed as an extension project at the State University of Campinas (UNICAMP).

 ## Introduction